 If setting up a professional blog or website is too time-consuming or just not up your alley, consider proactively sharing relevant professional industry news articles, blog posts, and other media on your social media profiles.

-For example, LinkedIn profiles broadcast a user’s recent activity to either public or private connections, based on your privacy settings.
-A user’s recent activity will show any authored posts, ‘liked’ and shared content, and post comments.
+For example, LinkedIn profiles broadcast a user’s recent activity to either public or private connections, based on your privacy settings. (legal guide: How to Deal with Defamation on LinkedIn) A user’s recent activity will show any authored posts, ‘liked’ and shared content, and post comments.
 Sharing relevant industry news and articles via your social media accounts shows employers that you are an active learner, engaged in your industry, and up-to-date with industry trends.

 5. Keep All Online Posts & Comments Positive